 When you combine a skeleton with a crown, the regal symbol suddenly takes on a new meaning.
 Many consider a crowned skeleton to be a warning to those that may seek power to gain power for misanthropic reasons.
 Others might see the skeleton as a symbol of death, which is the only event that could ultimately strip a person of their power.
 No matter how you interpret it, this full back piece is a bold and eerie statement.

+Looking for sister tattoos?
 This black and gray half sleeve features a steampunk-inspired clock adorned with an imposing crown.
 The over-the-top image seems to be a metaphor for time ruling all.
 We love the ornate line and shade work, which includes a window into the inner workings of the timepiece.
 Where would you place the hour and minute hands if this were your tattoo?

 4. Delicate Sword and Crown Arm Tattoo